PaulCombal/SamRewritten/README.md

 > [!TIP]
 > Flatpak support poses a considerable challenge.
 If you or someone you know with knowledge of Flatpak internals can offer to help, please don't hold back and reach out!

+## CLI

+SamRewritten can also be used as a command line tool.
+The CLI version does not require GTK to be installed.
+For Windows users, the installer unpacks the CLI version along the other executables, in the installation folder.
+However, no shortcut is created.

+The CLI version of SamRewritten allows to:
+* list apps, achievements, and stats
+* lock and unlock achievements

 ## End user agreements

 This software serves as a Proof-of-Concept.
 Users are responsible of their actions using this tool.